 The grading scale is firm.
-"Faculty members are expected to maintain high standards regarding student achievement" (University Policy Statement 210.000, IV, C, 1, c).
 A grade of "C" is the "average" grade which describes what most students can reasonably accomplish.
 Average work includes completing all assignments and learning the class material.
 A grade of "B" means "above average" and requires achievement beyond normal expectations.
 A grade of "A" is reserved for "outstanding" work which is the mark of true excellence; such work exhibits profound comprehension of the material and creative insights.
-Religious Studies majors must earn a grade of C or higher in this course to receive credit.
-Religious Studies majors earning grades of C-or lower must repeat the course.
+Religious Studies majors earning grades of "C-" or lower must repeat the course.